Ethics, Public Policy, and Health

 Yaoundé Seminar: Ethics, Health, and Public Policy

-This raises several questions of ethics, public policy, and health: what do state actors owe their populations with respect to securing healthy conditions of life?
+This situation raises several questions of ethics, public policy, and health: what do state actors owe their populations with respect to securing healthy conditions of life?
 How should public policies be structured to efficiently promote and fairly distribute population health?
 And how should the particular histories, cultures, values, institutions, partnerships, and socioeconomic realities of developing nations inform answers to these questions?

 This Yaoundé Seminar plans to approach these questions both from the perspective of analytical political philosophy, ethics, rights-based frameworks, and from the perspective of non-Western traditions, e.g. African philosophy.

-Our call for papers will open in Fall 2020.
+Our call for papers has now closed.

 About the Yaounde Seminar: